b1amage/web-prog-a-1/README.md

 ## Contributions:

 Nguyen Anh Duy (25%):
+- Write Readme.doc
 - Dividing tasks to all the members
 - Find the fonts and color palete code
-* HTML pages:
+- HTML pages:
  - about.html
+ - copyright.html
+ - tos.html
-- copyright.html, tos.html, privacy.html
+ - privacy.html
+ - store-browse and product-browse pages (categories, name, created time)
+- Link all the html files to index.html

 Nguyen Luu Quoc Bao (25%):
 - Header and Footer
+- HTML pages:
  - index.html
  - product-detail.html
  - order-placement.html
  - thanks.html
+ - store-sample.html (a template for other stores)
 - Customize css file samples to support teammates (index, store-home, store-browse)
-- Support teammates with some responsive elements, fixing bugs and add animations.
+- Support teammates with some responsive elements, fixing bugs and add animations

 Dao Kha Tuan (25%):
+- HTML pages:
+ - user-information.html
+ - login-box.html
+ - forgot-password.html
+ - register.html
+- Support teammates with some responsive elements and fixing bugs
+- Test the website on different platforms

 Nguyen Trong Minh Long (25%):
+- HTML pages:
+ - faqs.html
+ - contact.html
+ - store and product pages:
+  - Nike
+  - Don Chicken
+  - The Gioi Di Dong
+ - Support teammates on design the website
+ - Test the website and identify the bugs

 ## Responsive Devices-Configuration
 We have responsive on almost device.